Alzheimer's Disease Treatment Options: A Healthcare Professional's Guide

 Behavioral Disturbances in Dementia

-Besides disease progression, other medical issues and environmental conditions may play contributing roles.
 Nondrug strategies should always be tried first.
 When drug treatment is used for behavioral issues in AD, frequent evaluation with a goal of short-term use is preferred.
 Review this document from the Alzheimer's Association for nondrug treatment for behavioral and psychiatric symptoms and tips to prevent agitation.

 Challenging Behaviors in Alzheimer's Dementia